snarfed/granary/README.md

 Output data is [JSON Activity Streams 1.0](http://activitystrea.ms/specs/json/1.0/) objects wrapped in the [OpenSocial envelope](http://opensocial-resources.googlecode.com/svn/spec/2.0.1/Social-API-Server.xml#ActivityStreams-Service), which puts the activities in the top-level `items` field as a list and adds the `itemsPerPage`, `totalCount`, etc. fields.

-Most requests will need an OAuth access token from the source provider.
-Here are their authentication docs: [Facebook](https://developers.facebook.com/docs/facebook-login/access-tokens/), [Twitter](https://dev.twitter.com/docs/auth/3-legged-authorization), [Instagram](http://instagram.com/developer/authentication/).
+Most Facebook requests and all Twiter and Instagram requests will need OAuth access tokens.
+If you're using Python on Google App Engine, [oauth-dropins](https://github.com/snarfed/oauth-dropins) is an easy way to add OAuth client flows for these sites.
+Otherwise, here are the sites' authentication docs: [Facebook](https://developers.facebook.com/docs/facebook-login/access-tokens/), [Twitter](https://dev.twitter.com/docs/auth/3-legged-authorization), [Instagram](http://instagram.com/developer/authentication/).

 If you get an access token and pass it along, it will be used to sign and authorize the underlying requests to the sources providers.
 See the demos on the REST API [endpoints above](#about) for examples.